BattMoTeam/BattMo/Documentation/unparsed/inputparamsintro.rst

 controls, ...).

-Combining different inputs is a standard way to create you own input, for the model you are targetting, and is is easily achieved using the function :battmo:`mergeStructs`, see :ref:`Merging Parameters<mergejsonstruct:Merging parameters>`.
+Combining different inputs is a standard way to create you own input, for the model you are targetting, and is is easily achieved using the function :battmo:`mergeStructs`, see :ref:`Merging Parameters<mergestruct:Merging parameters>`.